How to Format USB or External Hard Drive to NTFS on Mac/PC

 Bottom Line

-This post mainly introduces how to format a USB or external hard drive to NTFS on both Mac and PC.
-For more Mac and iPhone tips, you may visit our official website: https://www.drbuho.com/.
+This post mainly introduces how to format a USB or external hard drive to NTFS on both Mac and Windows 10/11 PC.
+Step-by-step guides are provided.

 Cassie